dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 - Repeat the above step for the next reporting period i.e., using 2015 landcover (year 1) and 2018 landcover (year 2).

+The resultant map should look similar to the image below.
+Remember that we used various multiplication factors to distinguish between the layers we were combining so they shoud have some very high values.

 |SubB_B4_tool_results|

 *The boundaries and names shown, and the designations used on this map do not imply official endorsement or acceptance by the United Nations.*